A Typical Day

 While not a requirement, prior experience in a Montessori Primary classroom is recommended before joining our elementary program.
 Any student enrolling from another school may be asked to participate in a six-week trial period.
 Ensuring a transition is successful for both new student and the existing classroom community is our top priority.

-Included in the Montessori curriculum for the LE student, are Music, Art.
-Spanish and Health instruction.
-These subjects are incorporated into the weekly schedule as both isolated and inclusive instructional experiences with a scheduled weekly lesson and opportunities for additional practice throughout the week.
+Included in the Montessori curriculum for the LE student, are Music, Art, Spanish, and Health instruction.
+These subjects are incorporated into the weekly schedule as both isolated and inclusive instructional experiences with a weekly lesson and opportunities for additional practice throughout the week.

-Another non-traditional educational experience elementary students exercise is service to others.
-Initially, this takes the form of service jobs throughout the OGMS campus, such as daily Toddler Helper, recycling and composting, greeting visitors as Student Ambassadors, assisting with school events, and the like.
+Another non-traditional educational experience elementary students participate in is service to others.
+Initially, this takes the form of tasks that help maintain the daily care of the environment (classroom).
+From there, roles move beyond the classroom to other areas of campus, such as a assisting with Toddlers during playtime, recycling and composting, or greeting visitors during school-wide events.
 In addition, LE students connect with the larger, Carroll County community, by providing service through efforts such as fundraising for non-profit organizations, collecting foods for local soup kitchen, or providing entertainment to local nursing home residents.
 Like Montessori, we believe it is essential for each student to develop a strong sense of responsibility towards themselves, others, and their community.